srinivasch09/Simply-Simple-Notes-Python/docs/usage_guide.md

 Then you can add the DNS entry to your Kubernetes cluster's [base domain](https://docs.gitlab.com/ee/user/project/clusters/#base-domain).

+Once the DNS has been setup, you need to change a few variables to enable DAST to scan the correct URL.
+- [README.md](../README.md): has a link to the url where the project is hosted, we just need to change this.
+- [.gitlab-ci.yml](../.gitlab-ci.yml): tells DAST which URL to scan, this needs to be changed.
+- [sitemap.xml](../notes/static/sitemap.xml): provides the sitemap for your application, this needs to be changed.

 ## Run Pipeline

 Once the project has been migrated and the cluster has been attached,